Toxocariasis in Infant/Neonate

 In ocular toxocariasis, patients will present with unilateral visual impairment and/or strabismus.
 Blindness may occur.
 Rarely, T. canis larvae can cause eosinophilic meningitis.

-Risk factors include exposure to dogs / cats (particularly puppies or kittens), pica (ingestion of non-nutritive substances), lower socioeconomic status, and mental retardation (institutionalized).
+Risk factors include exposure to dogs / cats (particularly puppies or kittens), pica (ingestion of non-nutritive substances), lower socioeconomic status, and intellectual disability (institutionalized).

 B83.0 – Visceral larva migrans